CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/_posts/techniques/evasion/2019-02-12-anonymous_services.md

 category: techniques
 theme: Evasion
 Id: 29
-description: 'Anonymous services like TOR can be used to mask the attacker's identity and location.'
+description: "Anonymous services like TOR can be used to mask the attacker's identity and location."
 prevention: false
 detection: true
 permalink: 'techniques/evasion/anonymous_services'